bhargav516/Spring-Cloud-Api-Gateway/README.md

 # Spring-Cloud-Api-Gateway
-Demo of spring cloud api gateway using Gradle.
+Demo of spring cloud api gateway using Gradle plugin.